jpknen/openrct2-mechanic-manager-plus/README.md

 Choosing the mechanic to fix addition, makes them stop on broken additions and play an random repairing animation.

-This is based on my other [Animated vandalism repairing plugin](https://github.com/jpknen/openrct2-animated-vandalism-repairing) and shares most of its source.
+This is based on [Animated vandalism repairing plugin](https://github.com/jpknen/openrct2-animated-vandalism-repairing) and shares most of its logic.

 ### Features:
+- Mechanic manager window and custom mechanic windows
 - Add/delete mechanics
-- Change mechanic job task's: `Inspect rides (IR), Fix rides (FR), Fix additions (FA)`
+- Change mechanic job task's: `Inspect rides, Fix rides, Fix additions (vandalism)`
+- Option to skip vandalism fixing if mechanic is heading for the ride (currently works only for ride fixing, not inspecting)
 - Possibility to give different color work clothes depending on the job
-- Custom mechanic window and viewport
-- Etc.. (development in progress)

 ### Notes: